 3.5.2.1 FORS Hourly Limits

-Subject to the limits in section 3.5.2.2 below, BPA shall provide power to «Customer Name»’s Total Retail Load during a Forced Outage of a Specified Resource listed section 3.5.1 above equal to the lesser of: (1) the megawatt amounts «Customer Name» requests from BPA as described in section 3.5.3 below, or (2) the megawatt amounts listed in section 2 of Exhibit A for the applicable resource and the applicable Diurnal period.
+Subject to the limits in section 3.5.2.2 below, BPA shall provide electric power to «Customer Name»’s Total Retail Load during a Forced Outage of a Specified Resource listed section 3.5.1 above equal to the lesser of: (1) the megawatt amounts «Customer Name» requests from BPA as described in section 3.5.3 below, or (2) the megawatt amounts listed in section 2 of Exhibit A for the applicable resource and the applicable Diurnal period.

 3.5.2.2.
 FORS Annual Limits